itsJamilAhmed/scs-credit-card-demo/README.md

 ## Appendix: Topic Taxonomy

-These sample services use a topic taxonomy two demonstrate two important concepts:
+These sample services use a topic taxonomy to demonstrate two important concepts:
 1. Wildcarded subscription by consumers to attract events of interest
 2. Dynamic elements being incorporated into a final target destinations as set by publishers